paultarmstrong/nmap_test/README.md

-# nmap_test
+# nmap Test
-Test home network for protocols and open ports
+Python script to test home network for protocols and open ports